grandeurdev/py-sdk/README.md

 > grandeur.init (apiKey: _String_, token: _String_) : returns _Project_

-This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns a reference to the Cloud `Project`.
+This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns a reference to Grandeur `Project`.
 This `Project` reference lies at the widest scope and exposes all functions of the SDK.

 #### Parameters